drvdputt/my-astro/README.md

 re-inventing.
 Examples of those data-type-specific modules are
 - `image`: anything generally applicable to astronomical images (some things for IFU images too)
 - `spectrum_general`: simple spectra, i.e. anything that is wavelength + flux array.
-- `cube`: any tasks involving spectral data cubes that cannot be handled as the "general" case.
+- `cube`: any tasks involving spectral data cubes that cannot be handled as the "spectru_general" case.

-Some of these are simple wrappers or shortcuts for existing tools (having those tools as a dependency, and these wrapper functions as an example, is useful in itself).
+Many functions are simple wrappers or shortcuts for existing tools, doing everything with the formats and settings that I prefer.
+And having those tools as a dependency, and these wrapper functions as an example, is useful in itself.

-You will find some modules where the name is simply a type of data.
-Most of the time, nearly off-the-shelf solutions exist, and the functions I have here are very minimal wrappers, to do everything in with the formats and settings that I prefer.

-Some specialized tasks are includ

-Each of these will have functions that I wrote at some point, to do common tasks for data in the formats that I commonly use.

-The most common examples are

-- Reading / writing those data.
-  use those.
--

-- spectrum_general (

 ### Other tools